-Last year, Price at first vowed to adhere to Budget Control Act caps before relenting under pressure from defense hawks who wanted tens of billions in OCO funding.
+Last year, Price at first vowed to adhere to Budget Control Act caps before relenting under pressure from defense hawks who wanted tens of billions in overseas contingency operations (OCO) funding.
 Because that budget contained no corresponding increase for domestic spending, the president vetoed the defense policy bill in retaliation, which eventually forced a deal.

 This year, several key Democrats have signaled that they will stick to last year’s negotiating point, that any increase for the military must be matched in domestic spending.
-This adds another hurdle for proponents of increasing OCO, as deficit hawks want to cut the domestic side, not add to it.
+This adds another hurdle for proponents of increasing OCO, as deficit hawks want to cut the domestic side, not add to it loathe domestic budget increases.